misskey-dev/misskey/CONTRIBUTING.md

 * Test codes are located in [`/test`](/test).

 ## Continuous integration
-Misskey uses CircleCI for automated test.
+Misskey uses CircleCI for executing automated tests.
 Configuration files are located in [`/.circleci`](/.circleci).

 ## FAQ

-### Conflict occured at yarn.lock
+### How to resolve conflictions occurred at yarn.lock?

-Just execute `npx yarn` (or `yarn` when you installed yarn in global) to fix it.
+Just execute `npx yarn` (or `yarn` when you have yarn installed globally) to fix it.

 ## Glossary
 ### AP